 - Calculate the number of UPCs you’ll need.
 Because you can usually get lower prices by buying in bulk, take a few minutes to figure out how many you’ll need.
 Individual products will need their own UPCs, but so will bundles.
 Make sure you calculate how many separate and bundled items you’ll be selling.

 - Choose a pricing plan.
 While you should be able to buy in bulk and get lower prices that way, pricing plans go a bit beyond that.
-For example, GS1 requires an annual renewal fee that varies based on how many UPCs you need.
-If you buy 1 to 10 UPCs from them, there’s an initial fee of $250 with an annual renewal fee of $50.
+If you are a small business with few products you can opt to purchase a single UPC or GS1 US GTIN.
+The cost is $30 each and does not require a renewal fee.
+Businesses that require more than nine UPCs should instead opt for the traditional GS1 Company Prefix model, which is designed to help businesses manage a larger product line and scale their business.
+There’s an initial fee of $250 with an annual renewal fee of $50.
 But if you go up to the next tier to 1 to 100 UPCs, the prices only triple ($750 initial fee, $150 annual renewal fee).
 Crunch the numbers to see if it makes more sense to triple costs when you’re only doubling the UPCs, or if it’s worth it to invest in a higher bracket.

 - Get the right UPC.
 If you sell both online and off, your UPC needs might differ than if you only sell online.
 For example, if you’ve got a brick-and-mortar shop with the same items as your Amazon store, then you’ll be using the same GTIN for both.
 But if those brick-and-mortar items are also being scanned at a warehouse or distribution centre, then you’ll need different codes for the same products.